Other Lives (band)

 Other Lives is an American indie rock band from Stillwater, Oklahoma, United States.

+History

 The band originally formed in 2004 as Kunek and released one album in 2006 under that name.
 Other Lives' self-titled album was released physically April 7, 2009 by TBD Records and digitally March 17, 2009.
 The album was recorded in Los Angeles and produced by Joey Waronker.